- Why free cash flow matters

 Why free cash flow matters

-Growth funding: Fast growth often consumes cash—FCF shows whether expansion is self-funding or needs financing.
+Growth funding: Fast growth often consumes cash.
+FCF shows whether expansion is self-funding or needs financing.
+The Investopedia guide to free cash flow details how investors and lenders use FCF to assess a company's financial flexibility.

 Debt capacity: Banks care whether operations cover capex and debt service with cushion.